darman777/cypress-project/README.md

 npm install

-Run Cypress:
+Run Cypress (UI mode):

 npx cypress open

-or headless mode:
+Or headless mode:

 npx cypress run

 Usage

-Each project (SauceDemo / Parabank) has separate tests and fixtures.
+Each project (OrangeHRM / SauceDemo / Parabank) has separate test specs & fixtures.

-Configure credentials and base URLs in cypress.config.js or environment variables.
+Credentials and base URLs are configured via cypress.config.js and environment variables.

-Tests demonstrate end-to-end flows, dynamic data usage, and error handling.
+Tests demonstrate end-to-end workflows, dynamic data, and error handling.

 Notes

-These projects are for learning and portfolio purposes.
+These projects are built for learning and portfolio purposes.

-Some functionality may behave unexpectedly due to the demo nature of the websites.
+Some functionality may behave unexpectedly due to the demo nature of the apps.

 The goal is to showcase Cypress automation skills, test structuring, and best practices.